bifravst/bifravst/docs/azure/Simulator.rst

 Running the simulator
 *********************

-The CLI provides a software implementation of a Cat Tracker for *testing purposes*: it allows to verify that the cloud configuration works, and this features is also used for testing Bifravst using :ref:`Continuous Integration <azure-continuous-integration>` .
+The CLI provides a software implementation of a Cat Tracker for *testing purposes*: it allows to verify that the cloud configuration works, and this features is also used for testing the *Asset Tracker for Azure Example* using :ref:`Continuous Integration <azure-continuous-integration>` .

 You can create certificates for a simulated device using: